 Customization and Customer Satisfaction is the key to their business

-Customizing shoes along with providing satisfaction and happiness to their customers is the primary objective of Cuero.
+Customizing shoes along with providing satisfaction and happiness to their customers is the primary objective of this shoes startup in India.
 They import leather from Argentina and Italy and make shoes, hand paints them as per the customer’s requirement.
 Naman adds that,

 “There have been times when customers ask for particular types of shoes, and we make it a point that we do not dissatisfy them”